Skip to content

 Do reviews on Google Business Profile actually affect bookings?

-Yes — both directly (a 4.6+ rating with 50+ reviews lifts click-through 30–50% over a 4.0 with 10 reviews, per public Whitespark and BrightLocal benchmarks) and indirectly via AI assistant citations (ChatGPT, Gemini, and Perplexity all weight Google reviews heavily when synthesising recommendations).
+Yes — both directly (higher ratings and review counts measurably lift click-through and bookings; review signals are widely estimated at around 16–20% of local-pack ranking weight, per BrightLocal's local-ranking-factors research) and indirectly via AI assistant citations (ChatGPT, Gemini, and Perplexity all weight Google reviews heavily when synthesising recommendations).
 Response rate matters too: respond to every review within 48 hours.

 Should I use Reserve with Google for direct bookings?